jrings/nothing_is_unstable/content/_index.md

 template = "homepage.html"
 +++

 Welcome.
-This is the personal webpage of Joerg Rings.
+This is the personal webpage of Jörg Rings.

-You can use the links in the upper right corner to find the different sections.
+Use the links in the upper right to browse sections.